Pyrdacor/wsc/README.md

 | 0x02   | 2      | 0x8000 + size of compressed data - 1 |
 | 0x04   | n      | RLE-encoded tree data                |

 n is the size of the compressed data.
-For example of the header is 0x8007, the compressed data size is 0x8007 - 0x8000 + 1 = 8 bytes.
+For example if the header is 0x8007, the compressed data size is 0x8007 - 0x8000 + 1 = 8 bytes.

 To decompress the tree data just read byte by byte.
 If the byte is non-zero just write it to the output.
 If it is zero read the next byte, add 1 and write that many zeros to the output.